-\Prior authorization (approval in advance) may be required to be covered, except in an emergency.
+\Some services may require Prior Authorization (approval in advance) to be covered, except in an emergency.

 You are covered for unlimited days.
 Covered services include, but are not limited to:

 - Semiprivate room (or a private room if medically necessary)

 - Meals including special diets

 - Regular nursing services

 - Costs of special care units (such as intensive care or coronary care units)

 - Drugs and medications

 - Lab tests

 - X-rays and other radiology services

 - Necessary surgical and medical supplies

 - Use of appliances, such as wheelchairs

 - Operating and recovery room costs

 - Physical, occupational, and speech language therapy